 Medium of exchange is the most important defining property of money, the other properties follow.

-As seen from historical examples I think it’s safe to conclude that yes, basically anything can be used as money.
-But to compare how well different forms of money work we need to look at other properties.
+As seen from historical examples, I think it’s safe to conclude that yes, basically anything can be used as money.
+But if we want to compare how well different forms of money work, we need to look at other properties.

 What properties does good money have?